-The safest nominee for a party in a Single-Member District, is from the dominant gender, race, religion, etc. So SMDs often lead to poor representation of others.
+A safe nominee for a two-party duel in an SMD is from the dominant gender, race, religion, etc. It leads to a macho duel and poorly represents all others.

 Fair Rep leads a party to nominate a balanced team of candidates to attract voters.
 This promotes women.
 A team can have class, ethnic, and cultural diversity.
 And that gives us diverse reps to approach for help.